U.S. military plane crashes in southern Kyrgyzstan

 Rescue workers on horseback were scouring the area before night fell in the rural area on the border with Kazakhstan, regional governmental official Kanat Davletov told Reuters.

-The U.S. transit centre confirmed the crash of the Boeing KC-135 Stratotanker and said it was under investigation.
-The centre did not give a cause for the crash nor confirm the number of crew members on board.
+The U.S. transit center confirmed the crash of the Boeing KC-135 Stratotanker and said it was under investigation.
+The center did not give a cause for the crash nor confirm the number of crew members on board.

 A Kyrgyz civil aviation official, speaking on condition of anonymity, said storm clouds over the region could have caused the explosion, Interfax reported.